peppajoke/bae-trader/README.md

 ## Autoinvest
 `autoinvest` or `auto`

-The autoinvest command will wake up and make trades every n minutes (configured in json settings) in the environment specified.
+The autoinvest command automatically manage your stock portfolio on Alpaca Markets.

 ## Crypto
 `crypto`